Evaporative coolers need basic maintenance every year for them to work well and last many years.

 Below is a quick overview, steps with pictures, and a video if needed.

-Steps to Oiling an Evaporative Cooler Bearings Quick Overview
+Quick Overview for Oiling an Evaporative Cooler Bearings

 - Buy the correct Oil such as Zoom Sprout